 Until the above uncertainties are resolved, the Group is continuing its operations as performed since 17 October 2019 and in accordance with the applicable laws and regulations.
 Unofficial capital controls and inability to transfer foreign currencies to correspondent banks outside Lebanon are exposing the Group to litigations that are dealt with on a case-by-case basis when they occur.
 The Group has been subject to increased litigations as a result of these restrictive measures adopted by Lebanese banks in relation to withdrawal of funds and transfers abroad, as well as in relation to the repayment by customers of local foreign currency loans in Lebanese Lira.
 Management is carefully considering the impact of these litigations and claims.
 There are still uncertainties related to the consequences of these restrictive measures based on the current available information and the prevailing laws and local banking practices.
-Management believes that a legislative solution is urgently needed, through the enactment of laws that are appropriate for the adjudication of the unconventional legal disputes arising under the current exceptional circumstances.
-Due to recent developments and the increasing trend in judgments ruled in favour of the plaintiffs and customers during 2021 and 2022, Management considers that they may affect negatively the offshore liquidity of the Group, its foreign assets and its foreign currency exposure (refer to Note 33 - Currency Risk).
+However due to recent developments and the increasing trend in judgments ruled in favour of the plaintiffs and customers during 2021, Management considers that they may affect negatively the offshore liquidity of the Group, its foreign assets and its foreign currency exposure (refer to Note 33 - Currency Risk).
 The amount cannot be determined presently.